 After all, instead of all of a sudden gifting users with a shiny, but unavoidably disruptive experience, you can slowly ease them in by reconnecting with your target audience.
 In the case of Hercules, for instance, we made multiple announcements about smaller, gradual improvements being put out here and there, and gently warmed our users to the concept of great changes to come.

-3. Your aged software will be given new life
+3. Your legacy code will be given new life

 Above all, the best thing about a bit-by-bit approach is you can rest in the knowledge that your program will be back on track.
 In fact, even though throughout a good portion of development, your customers will probably believe that no changes at all have taken effect, under the bonnet, this will certainly not be the case.
 Just as with any other active phase of development, you’ll continuously be blessed with newer features and fixes.
 Even better, should your business priorities change, we can make the adjustments you need and shift our focus towards whatever it is that you would like us to develop first.

-Though the legacy problem is undeniably a tough nut for most businesses to crack, in the end, it proves mainly an exercise in caution, as it is not always the obvious choice that will lead to the finest conclusion.
+Though the legacy code problem is undeniably a tough nut to crack, in the end, it proves mainly an exercise in caution, as it is not always the obvious choice that will lead to the finest conclusion.

 At SPG, for our part, we have seen firsthand that a gradual, iterative approach to development is by and large the optimal way forward.
 Nonetheless, we also recognise that this may not be the path for you.
 By equipping yourself with a thorough awareness of the tactics, side effects and potential results of approaching outdated systems, you are able to uncover the best course of action that will suit your company’s needs.